amsievert/dndnotes/mdFiles/Campaign Notes/The Last Act of the Chronarch/Session 17.md

 Some of the old sailors who spend their days on the Harborfront in [[Jequith]] saw the mages tiredly hurry onto the ship and depart.

+There are a few ships that the party can follow Elminster on.